 Getting drunk & binge drinking during the day is an invitation to injury

 Aside from the direct physical effects of daytime drinking, indirect effects from prolonged intoxication can be just as dangerous—or even deadly.
-Summer parties and barbecues are often environments ripe with accident potential, including burns from hot grills, cuts from dropped knives, and injuries from playing games and sports – especially when judgment and coordination are diminished by the consumption alcohol.
+Summer parties and barbecues are often environments ripe with accident potential, including burns from hot grills, cuts from dropped knives, and injuries from playing games and sports – especially when judgment and coordination are diminished by the consumption of alcohol.
 The risk of drowning also significantly increases with alcohol consumption.

 Indirect danger of binge drinking alcohol in San Diego